 Wiki: Ravenloft - Legato of Tears

 Natives of Barovia

-In what can only be an unfortunate series of events, the ancestors of those living in Barovia must have at one point made a very poor decision.
+In what could have only be an unfortunate series of events, the ancestors of those living in Barovia must have, at one point, made a very poor decision.

 - Krelian Edreich = Arvi